 Let two writers be better than one—siblings make excellent co-writers.
 Writers can alternate paragraphs, times of day, or even perspectives on the goings on in your homeschool.
-Sometimes a sibling’s idea can inspire his co-writer to think of something new to add, to spur him to go off in a completly new direction, or to add a little pizazz to his own style of writing.
+Sometimes a sibling's idea can inspire his co-writer to think of something new to add, to spur him to go off in a completely new direction, or to add a little pizazz to his own style of writing.

 Also, pairing a stronger writer with a reluctant or an unenthusiastic writer, can act as a teachable moment between siblings.

 Do you have more than two ready, willing and able writers?
 Go with it!
 Any writing activity that sparks interest is a great writing activity for your homeschool.
 An easy way to distinguish between writers is to let each one choose a different color pencil or pen.

 Multiple Day in the Life Stories

 Did your writer really enjoy this activity?
 Did she really shine?
 Keep the writing momentum going by letting her write multiple stories.
 Maybe she'd love to write one each week.
 Maybe more.
 The more the merrier, especially if she shows interest or feels like this is her niche.

 Creative Day in the Life Story

 Do you have a creative child?
 Then, maybe an ordinary day in the life story is just plain boring for him.
 So, let your creative writer add a little dramatic flair to his story: